 - Weigh products or estimate their weight, visually or by feel.

 What an Agricultural Products Grader or Sorter Should Know

-These are the skills Agricultural Products Graders and Sorters say are the most useful in their careers:
+When polled, Agricultural Products Graders and Sorters say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.